Brian-Pob/Brian-Pob.github.io/_portfolio/site_redesign.md

     <img src="{{ site.url }}{{ site.baseurl }}/assets/images/site_redesign/ipad_pic.jpg" alt="picture of iPad" width="400" />
   </a>
 </p>
-As part of my internship at Inkblot Media Group, I was tasked with redesigning a potential client's current website.
-The website was a storefront for selling a certain woodworking product.
+As part of my internship at Inkblot Media Group, I was tasked with creating a new design for the website of a potential client.
+The website was a storefront for selling woodworking products.

 To create the wireframe mockups, I used the Mockup app on my 7th Gen iPad with my Apple Pencil.
-I then used Canva create the pages for the report and add the text and images.
+I then uploaded the images of the wireframes to Canva, which I then used to create the report pages.

-Note that the name of the client and their logos are blurred in the images to respect their privacy.

 {% include gallery id='old_site' caption="Photos of the old design of the site" %}